Amelia also achieved third in the State in Italian Extension.

-“I had a goal in mind and working towards that really kept me motivated this year.
+“I had a goal in mind and working towards that really kept me motivated.
 I knew I wanted to get an ATAR of 98, so everything I did, I did with that number in mind,” Amelia said.

 Not only did Amelia achieve her goal, but she exceeded it.

 “I’m feeling good, a little bit relieved, a little excited, because I did’t expect to do as well as I did,” she said.

 Amelia received an early offer to study Law and International Studies at UTS before the ATARs were released, which meant she “wasn’t stressed when opening the results”.

 She said she is now considering Arts Law at the University of Sydney.